A Guide to Investing in France

 - EU Structure – France is the third largest member of the European Union, which means that it may be responsible for funding large parts of bailouts.
 During the European sovereign debt crisis, this liability became very apparent.

 - Socialist Tendencies – France has many socialist tendencies that may inhibit some businesses from competing.
-For instance, the country has a 35-hour work week and a 62 year old retirement age, which are lower than many other developed countries.
+For instance, the country has a 35-hour work week and a 62-year-old retirement age, which are lower than in many other developed countries.